> Wise Choices | > Index | > Golden Rule |

 At first glance this seems like situation "A" above, where you might adjust your decision to please him even though his wish differs from your own.
 But that would be a mistake!

 Let's revisit the rule: Is jailing him treating him the way you would wish to be treated?
 Yes, it is!
 That's because you don't have the same desire as him to do harm.
-If something happened to your mind to make you go beserk and start hurting people, you would want someone to stop you!
+If something happened to your mind to make you go berserk and start hurting people, you would want someone to stop you!
 Jail would do that.
 Hopefully if you were in that situation, sanity would return after that, but regardless your decision right now would be to stop him.

 Unlike case "A", you don't accept his kind of motives, because they are incompatible with your own.
-So you don't make the adjustment of case "A" to accommodate his wishes.
+So, you don't make the adjustment of case "A" to accommodate his wishes.

 The general assumption of the golden rule is that you would understand how you will feel when put on the receiving end of your behavior.
 However, that is not always true, and it can be a big mistake to jump to conclusions.
 To illustrate, let's consider the example of someone who wishes to end their life.
 What would you do if you encounter that person?